Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 <img src="../uploads/browndust-6-turn-push-formation-offensive-mage-list.jpg">

-1. **Balpharen** he's the new AC octo in KR server.
+1. **Velfern** he's the new AC octo in KR server.
 Very imbalanced unit (deals pure damage 3x3 AOE that even OHKO 20k hp Granhildr and not die to reflect) If he's available, he's the unit to go for.
 2. **Nartas** he does have ups and downs due to his AOE, but he can be used.
 3. **Celia** she needs to be at least +3 to be utilized in this area, but she does work as well.
 4. **Anubis** he's very good against GSF, so if you see lots of GSF, consider utilizing him.